M0h3eN/bndf/README.md

 ### Building from Source

-You will need to have [Apache Maven](https://maven.apache.org/) 3.6.0 or later installed in order to compile BDNS.
+You will need to have [Apache Maven](https://maven.apache.org/) 3.6.0 or later installed in order to compile BNDF.

 ```bash
 $ git clone https://gitlab.com/neuroscience-lab/bdns